Staff development trends: reverse classroom learning

 - Instead of having a passive training experience, learners will be able to engage in the material.
 If properly executed, it can improve learning retention through participation, discussion, exercises and a host of other techniques.

 The efficacy of the flipped classroom model is in its early stages within corporations.
-That being said, when the model is properly executed, it can generate tremendous results in employee training.
+That being said, when the model is properly executed, it can generate tremendous results in employee training and development.

 And its potential doesn’t end there.
 Imagine flipping the notorious “death by PowerPoint” meeting models.
 Everyone would be required to view the content beforehand, leaving the meeting time for constructive discussion and an exchange of ideas.

 The possibilities are indeed exciting for corporations who are willing to invest the time, energy, and creativity into this new approach to staff development and ultimately employee engagement.